wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    This document contains the following IANA assignment requirements:

-   1. The EXTRA bit discussed in Section 6 needs to be allocated.
+   1. The EXTRA bit discussed in Section 6 needs to be allocated. [ Ed:
+       This section to be completed later ]